 CONTRACT DESCRIPTION The National Fostering & Continuing Care Framework enables Local Authorities to purchase fostering and continuing care placements from independent and voluntary providers as a supplement to their internal provision.
 Fostering services provide family based care for children and young people who cannot live with their own families.
 Foster care can be for a short period or longer term placements.
-The framework covers both core type services, enhanced or specialist services and also short breaks and has been developed in a context of change in national legislation and policy.
-CONTRACT PERIODS The Scotland Excel Framework for Fostering Services started on 28 th March 2013 and ran until 24 th March 2017.
-Due to its success Scotland Excel in partnership with participating Local Authorities updated and retendered for a second framework which incorporated legislative changes around continuing care.
-The National Fostering and Continuing Care Framework started on 25 th March 2017 and will run for a period of 2 years to 24 th March 2019.
-There is a 2 year extension option which, if agreed, could see the Framework end on 24 th March 2021.
-CONTRACT DEVELOPMENT Work is on-going to migrate all external placements onto the new Scotland Excel framework.
-This requires a review of current children and young person's care packages and all new care will be commissioned under Scotland Excel terms and conditions.
+The framework covers both core services, enhanced or specialist services and also short breaks and has been developed in a context of change in national legislation and policy.
+CONTRACT PERIODS The National Fostering and Continuing Care Framework started on 25 th March 2017 and will run for a period of 2 years to 24 th March 2019.
+There is a 2 year extension option which has been agreed therefore the Framework will end on 24 th March 2021.
+Work will begin early 2020 to tender for a new framework to be in place for March 2021 when the existing one expires.
+CONTRACT DEVELOPMENT All current external placements for foster care are purchased via the Scotland Excel Framework.
 CONTRACT MANAGEMENT Scotland Excel manages this framework on behalf of participating Local Authorities.
 Local Authorities provide Scotland Excel with management information and costs of packages to inform statistical reporting.
 Packages of care are allocated and agreed by Inverclyde HSCP's Service Managers and Head of Service for Children and Families Services.
 The Strategic Commissioning Team, within Inverclyde HSCP's Quality and Development Service, has the responsibility for monitoring the performance of each service and liaising directly with Scotland Excel regarding any contract matters that may arise.
 Management and review of individual cases is undertaken by Inverclyde HSCP Children and Family Services.
+Provider governance meetings take place on a yearly basis.

-NATIONAL CHILDREN'S RESIDENTIAL FRAMEWORK (Estimated Spend 2016/17 £1.9M)
+NATIONAL CHILDREN'S RESIDENTIAL FRAMEWORK

 CONTRACT DESCRIPTION The National Children's Residential Framework enables Local Authorities to purchase placements within independent children's residential care, care and education, residential short breaks and day education services.
 The framework provides Local Authorities with clear and transparent pricing information and confirms which services are included within the agreed fee and costs of any additional services available.
-The Framework Agreement places a strong focus on the quality of service being delivered with the principles of GIRFEC (Getting It Right for Every Citizen).
-CONTRACT PERIODS The Scotland Excel Framework for Children's Residential Services started on 1 st April 2014 and will finish on 31 st March 2018.
-Due to its success Scotland Excel in partnership with participating Local Authorities are in the process of retendering for a second framework which will incorporate legislative changes around continuing care.
-The new National Children's Residential Care Framework will commence on 1 st April 2018 and will run for a period of 2 years to 31st March 2020.
-There is a 2 year extension option which, if agreed, could see the Framework extended until 31 st March 2022.
-CONTRACT DEVELOPMENT The new framework tender closed on 27 th October 2017 and evaluations of submissions took place during November 2017.
-Scotland Excel is currently considering recommendations.
-Awards to Providers are scheduled to take place February 2018 for the new framework to start on 1 st April 2018.
-Work will then begin to migrate all external placements onto the new Scotland Excel framework.
-This will require a review of current children and young person's care packages and all new care will be commissioned under Scotland Excel terms and conditions.
+The Framework Agreement places a strong focus on the quality of service being delivered with the principles of GIRFEC (Getting It Right for Every Child).
+CONTRACT PERIODS The 2 nd National Children's Residential Care Framework commenced on 1 st April 2018 and will run for a period of 2 years to 31st March 2020.
+There is an option to extend one year and one year which could see the Framework extended until 31 st March 2022.
+CONTRACT DEVELOPMENT The previous Scotland Excel Framework for Children's Residential Services was successful therefore in partnership with Scotland Excel and participating local authorities a new tendering exercise was progressed, the new tender included legislative changes and considered continuing care, it also included a process for local authorities to migrate exisiting placements onto the new framework.
 CONTRACT MANAGEMENT Scotland Excel manages this framework on behalf of participating Local Authorities.
 Local Authorities provide Scotland Excel with management information and costs of packages to inform statistical reporting.
 Packages of care are allocated and agreed by Inverclyde HSCP's Service Managers and Head of Service for Children and Families Services.
 The Strategic Commissioning Team, within Inverclyde HSCP's Quality and Development Service, has the responsibility for monitoring the performance of each service and liaising directly with Scotland Excel regarding any contract matters that may arise.
 Management and review of individual cases is undertaken by Inverclyde HSCP Children and Family Services.

-NATIONAL CHILDRENS SECURE CARE FRAMEWORK (Estimated Spend for 2016/17 £85,754)
+NATIONAL CHILDRENS SECURE CARE FRAMEWORK

+Estimated Annual Spend 2018/19 - £88,993